Vera historia de morte Arthuri: Synopsis

 At the end of the battle between King Arthur and Mordred, Mordred and many others were dead and Arthur was dangerously wounded.
 Giving thanks to God and the Virgin Mary for his victory, he ordered four of his men to remove his armour, but was then further wounded with a poisoned elm spear by a handsome young man.
 Arthur retaliated with a spear of his own, killing the man.
 Knowing he had not long to live he ordered the four men to take him to Avalon in Gwynedd.
 There he was treated ineffectually by doctors and, in the presence of the Archbishop of London and two bishops (the Archbishop of Menevia being unavailable), bequeathed his kingdom to Constantine son of Cador and commended his spirit to his Redeemer.
-What a lamentable scene!
 The king's body was prepared for burial and taken, as he had always wished, to a nearby chapel dedicated to the Virgin Mary.
 Arthur's body could not, on account of its great size, be got through the narrow chapel door, so was left outside.
 As the bishops performed the last rites a great storm broke out and a thick mist hid everything from view.
 When the storm and mist lifted the body was found to have vanished and a new stone tomb to have appeared.
 Even now there is disagreement as to what happened, some saying that Arthur is still alive and some that he is in his tomb.
 Arthur's reign lasted for thirty-nine years, and Constantine succeeded him.